-Dr. Megan Ehret is an Associate Professor in the Department of Pharmacy Practice and Science at the University of Maryland School of Pharmacy.
+Dr. Megan Ehret is a Professor in the Department of Practice, Sciences, and Health Outcomes Research (P-SHOR) at the University of Maryland School of Pharmacy.

 About Dr. Ehret: